 When you leave the wetlands you will reach a T-junction with a tram crossing to your right.
 Instead, turn left and follow the path with the wetlands on your left; North Park is to your right.
-Turn left at the end of the wetlands, cross over a wooden bridge, with glimpses of Morden Hall through the trees to your right.
+Turn left at the end of the wetland boardwalk, cross over a wooden bridge, with glimpses of Morden Hall through the trees to your right.

 You made it